wbyoung/jsi/_posts/00-01-01-welcome.md

   variables, then `console.log` a little more.
 For example, `When I was 13 my hobby was lacrosse.` Each sentence should be printed on its own line.
-- Change your code to only use one `console.log` statement.
+- Change your code to only use one `console.log` statement, but still print on multiple lines.
 This will probably raise a question or two!

 ## Reference